 We’re all too familiar with back pain, and one of its primary causes: spine strain.
 A strain happens whenever a tendon or muscle is injured, often due to excessive pressure, abnormal movements, or dehydration.
 Eventually, when a ligament or a muscle becomes torn, frayed, strained, or otherwise injured, we’re left with acute back pain that can sometimes be debilitating.

-However, there are many daily activities we do that increase our risks of straining our spine and surrounding tissue.
+If you've been involved in an accident, submit an injury claim.
+After submitting a claim, there are many daily activities we do that increase our risks of straining our spine and surrounding tissue.
 Keep reading to learn some ways to prevent spine strain and back pain, courtesy of ChiroCare of Florida.

 10 Ways to Prevent Spine Strain